 5. Select the appropriate button at the bottom of the window.

-If the controller belongs to a "single controller unit system" then both these operations are disallowed.
+If the controller belongs to a "single controller unit system" then both enable and disable operations are disallowed.
+If there are two controllers in the system, see TABLE 5-1 for valid operations.